Portraits of Hope

 Portraits of Hope 2007-2008

-This series is entirely composed of self-portraits.
-I began by struggling with the images in my mind, trying to use other people in my place as models, but when the emotion and truth fell short I knew I had to use myself.
-I had to put myself in a vulnerable position, as mental illness has done to me over most of my life.
+This is a collection of self-portraits.
+I began by struggling with the images in my mind, trying to use other people in my place as models, but when the emotion and truth fell short, I knew I had to use myself.
+Mental illness has taken a toll on me for most of my life, so I had to put myself in a vulnerable position.
 I had to stop hiding behind my paintings and tell my story.
-There is an inspired madness I have come to love and adore; in fact, I am addicted to it.
-Sadly, the glorious high always wears off, and this is when Darkness takes his turn.
-I often question why such a cursed gift was bestowed upon me?
+There is an inspired madness I love and adore; in fact, I am addicted to it.
+Sadly, the glorious high always wears off, and this is when darkness takes his turn.
+I often question why was I infected such a cursed gift?
 Why am I willing to risk my life and happiness just to feel the fleeting moments of grandiose madness?
-Why do I so ignorantly forget about the Darkness that follows; the destruction he causes?
+Why do I so ignorantly forget about the Darkness that follows?
+The destruction he causes?
 This, the madness, has stolen away so many things I have loved, created moments of unforgivable chaos, and taken pieces of my life away that I will never recover.
-This is where my paintings are created; take life.
+This is where my paintings were created; take life.
 These voids I fill with hope, and I draw from them the strength to continue onward.

-For the most part, I have hidden my illness, fearing I would be judged, labeled and considered a burden to anyone in my life.
+Mostly, I have hidden my illness, fearing judgement and labeling .
 The fear of being confronted with questions that I could not answer.
-I did not want anyone’s pity, but true understanding would be an impossibility.
+I did not want anyone’s pity, but true understanding would that be an impossibility?
 Why can’t I just take my medication and lead a normal life?
 Why do I treat the ones I adore the worse?
 On and on the question circle my mind, all too often without answers.
-For the first time, I am completely open about what I feel through my paintings.
+For the first time, I am completely open to what I feel through my paintings.
 I put my melancholy, my depression, the utter loneliness, the constant cycling thoughts of suicide, the fear of losing my mind, everything I didn’t want anyone to see.
-These paintings began as my “portraits of my hope” but I now know this is not just my battle, everyone paints their own “portraits of hope” either in one’s mind or on canvas.
+These paintings began as my “portraits of my hope,” but I now know this is not just my battle.
+Everyone paints their own “portraits of hope” either in one’s mind or on canvas.